 You’ve probably heard of that one, but people talk mostly about its overall effects in the long run.
 Yes, meditation improves your health in many ways, from strengthening your immune system, reducing blood pressure and decreasing your chances of many diseases, to dealing with depression and managing ADHD symptoms.
 But it’s also fantastic for concentration enhancement.
 Turning it into a daily habit means you’ll learn how to be present, how to focus on one thing for longer (by practicing this using your breath in the beginning) and how to let go of random thoughts, which are often the reason we can’t shut off our brain.
 But it can also be used as a quick solution.
 When getting to work, have a 5-minute meditation session right before that.
 You don’t need anything specific other than some solitude.
 Incorporate zen techniques to your life.
 Breathe deeply, concentrate on one thought, be at ease and be in the present moment.
 You’ll instantly lower your heart rate.
 The deep breaths will help you increase the oxygen supply to your brain and make it work better.

-Enhance your brain power Now that you have new productivity techniques to test, you can stop blaming others for interrupting you while working, stop feeling bad about not being efficient but still doing nothing about the tasks on your list, and stop hoping for things to change without your role.
+Enhance your brain power now because you have new productivity techniques to test, you can stop blaming others for interrupting you while working, stop feeling bad about not being efficient but still doing nothing about the tasks on your list, and stop hoping for things to change without your role.
 Luckily, concentration can be boosted daily, even if you dedicate it 5 minutes or so.
 The long-term effect, however, will be tremendous.
 Is meditation concentration?
 Once you enhance your brain power, you’ll see other changes happening in your life.
 You’ll remember things with ease and that may be beneficial to your social life and relationships (people are honored when you remember details about their life or something they said a long time ago, for example).
 You’ll excel at work and others will notice that.
 Your work will never overwhelm you again.

 As for learning new things, that will become a piece of cake as gaining knowledge and developing skills is all about how good your memory is, whether or not you can concentrate easily and stay focused for a longer period of time.
 So, how will you enhance your concentration today?